 Place a rolled towel behind the knee.
 Try to push down the towel with your kneecap while contracting/tightening quadriceps muscles.
 Hold it for 3 to 5 seconds in a pain-free range.
 Increase the hold to 10 to 15 seconds.

 Repeat it for 10 to 15 times for 3 to 5 times a day.
 In reality, you can not overdo this exercise.
-I tell my replacement patients, to perform this exercises 15 to 20 times every hour in their first four to five postoperative days.
+I tell my replacement patients, to perform these exercises 15 to 20 times every hour in their first four to five postoperative days.
 More you do this, faster you get your strength back and be able to perform your other functional movements like standing, walking, steps climbing, etc.

 Few Important Points to Note: